 Sivia Bertolotti: Speaking about EOD 02, the use of sensors implies a decoding algorithm that is always a subjective interpretation of a natural phenomenon.
 How do you relate yourself to the interpretation of the phenomenon’s language?

 Frederik De Wilde: Heiddeger said “art is a project”.
-The artistic practice is a sort of filter that allows us to choose between the infinite possibilities of an open project.
+The artistic practice is a sort of filter that allows us to choose among the unlimited possibilities of an open project.
 First selection, then amplification, as if we were inside a lab, surrounded by radio frequencies.
 The act of choice is always subjective in the first place.

 Sivia Bertolotti: The electrical discharges are finally converted in sounds.
 What is the nature of the sound in your opinion?

-There is a clear level of increase in using robotics in contemporary arts, whether it’s on art fairs, major festivals such as Ars Electronica, but one has to make a distinction between the different “roles” that robotics can play, more precisely 3 types can be observed and classified:
+Frederik De Wilde: There is a clear increasing in employing robotics in contemporary art, whether it’s on art fairs, major festivals such as Ars Electronica, but one has to make a distinction between the different “roles” that robotics can play, more precisely 3 types can be observed and classified:

 a) using a robot as a work of art (Panamarenko)